giellalt/giellalt.github.io/infra/GutUsageExamples.md

 __NB!__ Note that many of the commands require at least admin access to the affected repos.
 Basic git operations like `clone`, `pull`, `commit` and `push` only requires read and (for push) write access.

-Tip: `git` supports way more commands and operations than `gut`.
+Tip 1: `git` supports way more commands and operations than `gut`.
 To apply a non-supported `git` command to a set of repos, write a simple shell script for the `git` command you need, and run it using `gut apply -r reporegex --script path/to/script.sh`.
 A number of example scripts can be found in `giella-core/devtools/gut-scripts/`.

+Tip 2: when initialising `gut`, specify your default organisation, so that you don't have to write it out for each command.

 # Reponame regexes